US sues to block merger of grocery giants Kroger and Albertsons, saying it could push prices higher - Local News 8

 US sues to block merger of grocery giants Kroger and Albertsons, saying it could push prices higher

-The FTC filed a lawsuit in U.S. District Court in Oregon on Monday.
-It was joined in the suit by the attorneys general of eight states and the District of Columbia.
+The FTC filed an administrative complaint against the companies Monday, which will be considered by an administrative law judge at the agency.
+It also filed a lawsuit with the U.S. District Court in Oregon requesting a temporary injunction blocking the merger.
+That lawsuit was joined by the attorneys general of eight states and the District of Columbia.

 Kroger and Albertsons, two of the nation’s largest grocers, agreed to merge in October 2022.
 The companies said a merger would help them better compete with Walmart, Amazon, Costco and other big rivals.
 Together, Kroger and Albertsons would control around 13% of the U.S. grocery market; Walmart controls 22%, according to J.P.
 Morgan analyst Ken Goldman.